 Traditionally, medical school graduates who wish to specialise in a particular clinical area such as nephrology or psychiatry enter postgraduate clinical training programmes which focusses predominantly on clinical learning and practice and with little protected time for research and teaching.

-The ICAT programme is an integrated programme over 6-7 years which combines clinical training and mentored academic training, in effect, fast tracking our future clinical academic leaders.
+The ICAT programme is an integrated programme over 6-7 years which combines clinical training and mentored academic training, in effect, fast-tracking our future clinical academic leaders.
 In addition to providing world-class clinical care to patients, these clinician scientists also invest a significant proportion of their time in research pursuits, both clinical and scientific.
-They will innovate and develop the therapies and care for the future through developing understanding of disease and their treatments.
+They will innovate and develop the therapies and care for the future through developing an understanding of diseases and their treatments.

 This represents a fundamental change in the training of future academic clinicians on an all-Ireland basis as Professor Michael Gill, principal director of the ICAT Programme and Head of the School of Medicine at Trinity College Dublin explained: Excellence in research, innovation and teaching leads to excellence in clinical care.
 International research has shown that hospitals and other healthcare organisations that are active in research and teaching have been shown to deliver better patient outcomes.